iotshaman/shaman-cli/README.md

 ### Build Command

 The build command requires the existence of a solution file, and will iterate over the available projects and build them.
-If no "environment" argument is provided (or wildcard value * is provided), Shaman CLI will iterate over the unique "environment" types, and perform independent builds for each.
+If no "environment" argument is provided (or wildcard value * is provided), Shaman CLI will iterate over the unique "environment" templates, and perform independent builds for each.
 The syntax for the build command is as follows:

 ```sh
 shaman build [--environment=ENVIRONMENT] [--filePath=FILEPATH]